This video is an interview with EVP of Local Social, Brian Q. Smith, and he answers the most common small business social media questions.

 So social will work for you if you can create a robust presence, which includes a good number of followers, and that those are individuals in your target market, based on geography, age, education, or interests and other demographics.
 You’ll want those individuals to be engaging, watching your posts, commenting, liking, etc. So social does work, but you have to devote a little bit of time and effort to do it.

 As well as social media, professional business websites have also been known to be an essential tool in helping the companies growth, as without a website, potential clients won’t have all of the relevant information they need.
 With a website comes the possibility of being able to look into have some links built for your website; significantly increasing your online traffic.
 Many people are using this agency, (OutreachPete) or one that is similar to help them do this, and this can be continually fuelled by the use of social media to help get your business up and running.
+You may also wish to start a blog to go into further detail about who you are and what you offer as a business, as well as comment on trends or other things you notice within your niche.
+If you’ve never blogged before, fear not, as there are guides out there that you can look at to help build your createwpsite – and then you’ll be able to advertise that on your social media platforms too.

 Which social media platforms will work best for my business?